epicweb-dev/testing-fundamentals/README.md

 You will find all the exercises in the `exercises` directory.
-You will be progressing through the workshop in the workshop app (more on that below) and working on every one of those in your code editor of choice.
+You will be progressing through the workshop in the workshop app (more on that below) and working on every exercise in your code editor of choice.

 Note that the purpose of the exercise is **not** to skim through it and continue.
 In every exercise, you will get a real-world problem and _you_ will be tasked with fixing it.
-There will be plenty of information and hints to assist you on your path but it is by tackling the problems head-on what will make those learnings last you all your career.
+There will be plenty of information and hints to assist you on your path but it is by tackling the problems head-on what will make those learnings stick.

 ## Running the app